-We love Christmas crafts and I think they lend themselves perfectly to being keepsakes too, this handprint angel craft is perfect for this.
-It’s cute, festive and you just need to pop your child’s name and age on it to make it something you’ll want to keep for a long time!
+It’s cute, festive and you just need to pop your child’s name and age on it to make it something you’ll treasure and want to keep forever!

 We have included affiliate links to some of the products and resources and as an associate we may earn from qualifying purchases.